C0wnuts/Burp_Custom_Site_Exporter/README.md

 10. Select a folder to export from the "Site map" subtab
 11. Right-click the folder and utilize the "Custom Site Exporter" menu to export the desired content to the desired file

-##Authors
+## Authors
-This plugin was created by Jonathan Smith at Aspect Security and is supported by @kevinfealey.
+This plugin was created by Jonathan Smith at Aspect Security; was supported by @kevinfealey and now by @koukouille.